 |Location:||Australia - Canberra|

-Awarded the mechanical services contract for the project by Construction Control, Benmax recently completed work on a major refurbishment of the National Archives of Australia storage facility located on Sandford Street, Canberra.
+Awarded the mechanical services contract for the design and construct project by Construction Control, Benmax completed a major refurbishment of the 10,000 sqm archival storage facility located in Mitchell, Canberra.

-Constructed in 1981, the building was in need of a significant overhaul to ensure its integrity as a critical climate archival storage facility could be maintained.
-The facility is responsible for preserving records that reflect Australian history and identity and include paper records, audio-visual records and a digital archive.
-The facility requires critical climate conditions to minimise temperature and humidity variations within key areas of the building to ensure items stored within the facility are not damaged and do not deteriorate.
+Constructed in 1981, the government owned building required a significant overhaul to ensure its integrity as a critical climate archival storage facility could be maintained.
+The facility is responsible for preserving records that reflect Australian history and identity and include paper records, audio-visual records and a digital archive and requires critical climate conditions to minimise temperature and humidity variations across key areas of the building to ensure items are not damaged and do not deteriorate.

 Wanting to maintain the exterior façade of the building, the project focused on the removal of the existing roof to make way for the construction of a ‘concrete lid’, as well as a complete refurbishment of the building interior including essential plant and services.

 The mechanical system includes air cooled chillers; gas fired boilers; thermal storage tanks; dehumidifiers; humidifiers; AHUs; fume cupboards; computer room air conditioning units; cold storage; as well as various miscellaneous air conditioning and ventilation systems.

 A BMCS monitors air quality to help prevent any potential corrosion of the stored items as well as energy usage, alarms and provides the user with diagnostic capability to help keep the facility operation optimised.

 Benmax successfully completed work on the project in 2019.